In-Network vs. Out-of-Network Providers: What's the Difference?

 Possible on voluntary out-of-network visits.
 The provider can bill you the gap between the insurer's payment and its full charge, unless federal law prohibits it.

-• A health maintenance organization covers no out-of-network care for non-emergency services.
+• A health maintenance organization doesn't include out-of-network care for non-emergency services.
 Any out-of-network visit results in a denied claim.

 • An exclusive provider organization follows the same restriction as an HMO: no out-of-network coverage except emergencies.
 No referral is required for in-network specialists.